Main Dishes

-Black beans are one of my new discoveries in the legume world.
+Read more: BLACK BEAN BURGERSBlack beans are one of my new discoveries in the legume world.
 They have a mild flavour and a nice smooth texture making them very versatile.
 Black beans are a good source of fibre and protein as well as Vitamin A, calcium, iron, and magnesium.
-Their rich black colour is indicative that they are also rich in flavonoids.
+Their rich black colour is indicative that they are also rich…

 COCONUT TURMERIC TOFU

-Tofu, the star of this recipe, is an excellent source of protein containing the 8 essential amino acids as well as being a very good source of calcium and iron.
+Read more: COCONUT TURMERIC TOFUTofu, the star of this recipe, is an excellent source of protein containing the 8 essential amino acids as well as being a very good source of calcium and iron.
 The spice turmeric, is also well known for its anti-inflammatory effects on the body.
-This is a simple dish with lots of flavour which can be teamed with rice and vegetables to make a complete meal.
+This is a simple dish with lots of flavour which can be teamed with rice and…

 CAULIFLOWER RICE

-This recipe is very much like fried rice but uses cauliflower instead of rice.
+Read more: CAULIFLOWER RICEThis recipe is very much like fried rice but uses cauliflower instead of rice.
 Cauliflower belongs to the cruciferous family of vegetables which are known for their health promoting benefits.
-For this recipe, I used what vegetables I had in the fridge at the time but you could truly use whatever vegetables you liked and I’m sure it would turn out just fine.
-You could also add some tofu or cashews for some protein and make a meal-in-one or just serve it as an interesting accompaniment to a main dish.
+For this recipe, I used what vegetables I had in the fridge at the time but you could truly use whatever vegetables you liked…

 SWEET POTATO AND VEGETABLE PATTIES